CHAPTERS

 Ding.

-A doctor appeared—fresh out of med school or already ten years dead inside.
+A beige hallway breathed recycled air.
+A doctor stepped out; too young or already dead inside.
 Hard to tell.

 “Miss Stone?”